isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-geolgraphic-celebrating-maps-and-their-stories.md

 #### *Outliers by Jeremy Sharma*
 In the installation work <i>Outliers</i>, by multidisciplinary artist Jeremy Sharma, are four white polystyrene blocks with undulating surfaces that capture in material form the signals of dying stars.
 When dying stars explode, their remnants (also known as pulsars) emit electromagnetic pulses that can be detected by a radio telescope on earth.
 These pulses are emitted until the star finally burns out, which could take anything between 10 and 100 million years.

 With the help of a pulsar scientist, Sharma has been collecting and categorising radiographic data of selected pulsars according to size, distance from earth and age at the time of discovery.
-This two- dimensional data was then converted into 3-D landscapes of valleys and peaks created by 3-D printing technology.
+This two-dimensional data was then converted into 3-D landscapes of valleys and peaks created by 3-D printing technology.

 <i>Outliers</i> contemplates the profound space-time distance the signals of dying stars travel in order to communicate their death throes.